 We all want a clean house, right?
 But who really wants to give up precious time with their family to clean?
-If you’d rather be doing anything but cleaning, I have the perfect solution for you!
+If you would rather be doing anything but cleaning, I have the perfect solution for you!
 I have a few tricks up my sleeve that help me clean my house in a flash – and I’m going to share them all with you.
 Here’s how to clean house fast so you can focus your time on other things.

 Whether you have guests coming over and need to whip your house into shape or you just want to get your cleaning over with as fast as you can, you’re going to love these easy tips for how to clean house fast!

 This method for quick cleaning will have your home clean in about an hour, which means you can spend your time doing something you actually like and want to do.
 Keep in mind, this cleaning method only works for surface cleaning (ie, making it look decent, not spotless).
 So, every once in a while, you’ll need to give your house a good deep cleaning in between speed cleaning sessions.

 How to Clean House Fast